Kingstone CEO Art Ayris with veteran Kingstone artist Danny Bulanadi and his agent Frank Baldervarona

 Sometimes God gives you a dream or a task or a vision and you just know that it just has to be done.
 But sometimes, for whatever divine reasoning that will be only be understood in another time and place, God also sovereignly allows daunting challenges in the fulfilling of that call and vision.
 That is the Kingstone story.

-If a case could be made that a dark force wants to prevent something from happening, the Reverend Art Ayris might be a living proof text for that case.
+If a case could be made that a dark force wants to prevent something from happening, comics publisher Art Ayris might be a living proof text for that case.
 Several near-death experiences did not deter what would eventually become the most complete graphic adaptation of the Bible ever done.

 Ayris and his mother Dr. Beulah “Boots” Ayris.

 At the age of four his father did not know Ayris was walking behind him as he was using a mower and a piece of metal came out penetrating Ayris’s stomach and intestines.
 He was rushed to the hospital for emergency surgery but as he was losing blood the hospital realized it did not have enough blood to save him.
 The local prison brought in prisoners to donate blood so the little boy would live.
 Ayris’s mother remarked she would never look at prisoners the same way again.
-Maybe that is also why Kingstone likes to donate their much-requested products to prisons and juvenile centers.
+Maybe that is also why Kingstone discount and subsidize their products to prisons and juvenile centers.

 But another close call came right behind it.
 The hospital could not get Ayris’s temperature down as it rose to fatal heights.
 The doctors packed the little boy in ice to try to bring down the temperature.
 Even though his lips turned blue the procedure worked and Ayris lived.